 Where your business property is and isn’t covered, according to your insurance

 But how closely did you look at your policy?
-Property coverage typically ends at your office doors, and that could be a problem if you:
+Property coverage, which is sometimes referred to as business hazard insurance, typically ends at your office doors.
+That could be a problem if you:

 - Drive to sales and client meetings

 Let’s review where your business property is and isn’t covered and how to fill the gaps in your coverage.